Daphne Rubin-Vega: Later career: Jack Goes Boating and further productions

-In February 2007, Daphne Rubin-Vega performed alongside Philip Seymour Hoffman in the play Jack Goes Boating off-Broadway at The Public Theater and also appeared in the film version.
-Rubin-Vega appeared in a cameo role in Sex and the City, which premiered in May 2008.
+In February 2007, Daphne Rubin-Vega performed alongside Philip Seymour Hoffman in the play Jack Goes Boating off-Broadway at The Public Theater.
+She appeared in a cameo role in the 2008 feature film Sex and the City.

-In November 2010, she received the Independent Spirit Awards nomination for 2011, for her role in Jack Goes Boating.
-The award ceremony was held in Santa Monica, California in February 2011.
+In November 2010, she received an Independent Spirit Awards nomination, for reprising her role in the film adaptation of Jack Goes Boating.
 She starred Off-Broadway as Yvette in Tommy Nohilly's world premier of Blood From A Stone at The New Group's Acorn Theater until February 19, 2011.
 She appeared in the Off-Broadway cast of Love, Loss, and What I Wore from March 23 to April 24, 2011.
 Later that year, the feature film Union Square, co-written and directed by the Sundance Film Festival's Grand Jury Award Winner, Nancy Savoca, premiered at the Toronto International Film Festival.
 In spring 2012, Rubin-Vega returned to Broadway in a new revival of Tennessee Williams' A Streetcar Named Desire, playing the role of Stella Kowalski opposite Blair Underwood as Stanley.
-This revival was directed by Emily Mann and featured a mostly African-American cast.